 I consider motherwort tincture a staple in wise woman herbal medicine.
 I don't like to leave home without a bottle of mom tucked into my first aid bag.

 Ready to make your own?
 It's easy!

 To make your own potent motherwort tincture from fresh motherwort plants, just follow these 3 simple steps:

 - Stuff a jar full of fresh plant material and pour 100 proof vodka to the top

 - Cap it and let it sit for 6 weeks

 - Strain out the plant material and the tincture will be almost black

-Motherwort, the fierce mama herb you can lean on
+Motherwort, a fierce mama herb for you to lean on

 Spread the wise woman ways!
 Link to this article from your website, or share with your friends using this button~